cefriel/chimera-deployment-templates/knative/README.md

 An example Knative Service configuration is included in this repository [](./chimera-knative.yaml)

+Apache Camel can leverage Knative through the [Camel Knative component](https://camel.apache.org/components/next/knative-component.html) to make Knative aware Chimera pipelines to call and expose services within a Kubernetes cluster.
+Single routes that use the Knative component can be automatically autoscaled based on demand.

 ## What is a Knative Service?

 A **Knative Service** is a high-level abstraction that enables developers to deploy and manage stateless containers with minimal configuration.
 When you deploy a Knative Service: